ambitioninc/django-entity-event/docs/quickstart.rst

         only_following=False
     )

-With this ``Subscription`` object defined, all events from the new product source will be available to the newsfeed medium.
+With this :py:class:`~entity_event.models.Subscription` object defined, all events from the new product source will be available to the newsfeed medium.

-If we wanted to create a subscription for users to get email notifications when they've been tagged in a photo, we will also create a ``Subscription`` object.
+If we wanted to create a subscription for users to get email notifications when they've been tagged in a photo, we will also create a :py:class:`~entity_event.models.Subscription` object.
 However, unlike the new product events, not every event from the photos source is relevant to every user.
 We want to limit the events they receive emails about to the events where they are tagged in the photo.

 In code above, you may notice the ``only_following=False`` argument.
 This argument controls whether all events are relevant for